-The following is an excerpt adapted from an upcoming edition of our study, Behold Your God.
+The following is an excerpt adapted from our study, Behold Your God.

 Rev. Samuel D. Lougheed was a chaplain in the Union Army during the U.S. Civil War, serving with the 8th Missouri Infantry during the Vicksburg campaign, in which then-Major General Ulysses S. Grant successfully split the Confederacy in half.
 Before and after the war, Lougheed presided over a small Methodist congregation in Beaver Creek, Illinois, reaching out to his community along with his wife, Jennie.